kimmobrunfeldt/blog/README.md

 ### Build pipeline

 The aim was a simple build pipeline that is a bunch of CLI commands.
-I think the end result is quite simple considering the task, but it takes 30 seconds on each file change to update the site locally.
+The end result is quite simple considering the task, but lack of hot reloading makes the iteration somewhat slow (5-10s after each file change).

+Production build with approximate times:

 1. (11.8s) `Render pages` stage.
 Generates entrypoint files for each page